 JPEG & RAW File Quality

-As mentioned above, I shoot RAW, not JPEG.
+Of course, both cameras offer full manual controls, and also RAW capabilities.
+As mentioned earlier, I shoot RAW, not JPEG.
 The Ricoh is awesome because it creates universal DNG files that are super malleable.
-However, Sony's ARW files also handle editing very well, and seem to import into editing programs easily.
+However, Sony's ARW files also handle editing very well, and seem to import into my editing programs easily.
 Both cameras have nice JPEG effect presets built-in, and from what I've seen and heard, the Sony produces more pleasing out-of-camera JPEGS.

 Sony's 24-70mm Zoom vs Ricoh's 28mm Fixed Lens

 I'm one of those photographers who looked through my work and realized that 90+ percent of my photos were shot as wide as possible.
 I have to say, the Sony RX100 lens quality and sharpness at (all focal lengths) is quite impressive, but that comes with extra thickness in the pockets...and it's still not as sharp as the Ricoh GR II - at any focal length.